Bletchley RUFC

 Bletchley Rugby Union Club is an English rugby union club from Milton Keynes who play at Manor Fields.
 They routinely put out three Senior XVs, a ladies side and a Vets side.
-The 1st XV play in Counties 1 Tribute Ale Southern North and the 2nd XVs in the East Midlands 2 - Bedfordshire.
+The 1st XV play in Counties 1 Southern North and the 2nd XVs in the East Midlands 2 - Bedfordshire.
 The 3rd XV and Vets side play ad hoc friendly local fixtures.

-In addition to the 120+ adult section, the club has a Youth (U7s to U17s) set-up with over 200 members.
-In the 2005/06 season the club's U17 squad were Buckinghamshire County Cup champions, and finalists in the South West Division Bowl.
+In addition to the 120+ adult section, the club has a youth (U7s to U17s) set-up with over 200 members.
+In the 2005–06 season the club's U17 squad were Buckinghamshire County Cup champions, and finalists in the South West Division Bowl.
 The playing activities at Bletchley are supported by a large number of volunteers, including the 50+ Vice-Presidents of whom many are ex-players.
-Bletchley celebrated its 60th anniversary during the 2007/08 season.
-The Men's team in the early 2010's played at level 5.
+Bletchley celebrated its 60th anniversary during the 2007–08 season.
+The men's team in the early 2010s played at level 5.